hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Cool! (.. or rather Hot!)

 [16:42:12](#1wfyINWbjz_oqSPOUPV0PEu1X5s0bi8xuVNnBoPS9NA) <planetsizecpu (Jose Luis)>:
-Ì†ΩÌ±çFran√ßois,  now we all know you are building skynet
+üëçFran√ßois,  now we all know you are building skynet

 [16:42:39](#2DQ4kEaS-Knm1hsvU00SgI7v_zFQ_Inxtn2lNAjRGjs) <planetsizecpu (Jose Luis)>:
-* Ì†ΩÌ±çFran√ßois,  now we all know you are building skynet Ì†ΩÌ∏ú
+* üëçFran√ßois,  now we all know you are building skynet üòú

 [18:49:24](#IP5ByuCtJk3XG5yYrw56Q5MloJanNC_IaEYZlCguk-E) <GiuseppeChillemi (GiuseppeChillemi)>:
 @ldci Some time ago I have had an idea about an AI looking at User Interfaces an interacting with a program in place of humans.
 I have thought that this project  would bring RPA (robotic process automation) of programs to another level.
 Well, today I have made some research and discovered this technology exists.
 Sikuli http://sikulix.com is based on OpenCV, which is able to fully automate a GUI.
 I think it would be great to have RedCV recognize GUI elements, then only the interaction layer would be needed .
 This would bring RedCV and Red great power; also it could create lot of opportunities for us and acknowledgement for this project.
 I think that RedCV could have this capability but only its author could confirm this and make it possible.
 This is the reason I want to share this idea with you and all the other Red coders.